 Example 2.
-TPP received at seller's Washington business location, purchaser is a resident of another state.
+Tangible personal property received at seller's Washington business location, purchaser is a resident of another state.

 Facts: Jane, an Idaho resident, purchases and takes receipt of a mattress at a retailer's physical store in Spokane, Washington.